leenyburger/sfu_landing_page_jekyll/_posts/2021-08-18-the-complete-guide-to-using-a-cdn-with-active-storage.md

  After the DNS has resolved, follow the rest of the prompts to complete the CDN setup.
 Add the `CDN_HOST` as an environment variable on your production environment.
 ![Set up CDN prod on production](/assets/uploads/cdn_prod_var_on_heroku.png)

+If you are using a custom subdomain, add that subdomain either via your CDN provider or DNS directly and point the subdomain directly to your Rails application.
+That's it!
+Once all the DNS changes have propagated the setup is complete.
 The very first time a file is requested the request will go through your Rails application, and subsequent requests will be served via the CDN.

 Here at Simple File Upload we've taken all of the pain out of this process and provide a drop in javascript widget to upload and serve files from a CDN *for you*.
 Try it free for 7 days!